spryker/spryker-docs/docs/marketplace/dev/technical-enhancement/migration-guide-switch-to-npm.md

 ---
 title: Migration guide - Switch from Yarn to NPM v8
-description: Use the guide to migrate project from Yarn to NPM v8.
+description: Use this guide to migrate project from Yarn to NPM v8.
 template: concept-topic-template
 ---